natebarksdale/natebarksdale.github.io/src/content/blog/2021-07-12-the-hunt-for-hieroglyphs.md

 author: Nate Barksdale
 pubDatetime: 2021-07-12
 modDatetime: 2021-07-12
-title: HISTORY This Week - The Hunt for Hieroglyphs
+title: The Hunt for Hieroglyphs
-slug: history-this-week-the-hunt-for-hieroglyphs
+slug: the-hunt-for-hieroglyphs
 featured: False
 draft: False
 description: Join the hunt for hieroglyphs!
 Discover how a stone found by French soldiers in 1799 became the key to unlocking ancient Egypt's secrets.